Overview

 Continuing Education

-All licensees who obtained their initial licensure prior to the availability of approved continuing education courses will not be required to complete continuing education courses on their first renewal.
-This includes all currently licensed applicants.
+All licensees who obtained their initial licensure prior to August 1, 2023 will not be required to complete continuing education courses on their first renewal.

 • Everyone who initially qualified for the Elevator Mechanic License and/or Accessibility Lift Technician License by any method other than active certification by the NAEC will be required to attend 8 contact hours (0.8 CEU) of NYS DOL-approved Elevator Mechanic or Accessibility Lift Technician courses annually for all future renewals.